chrisman/advent-of-code/2020/docs/notes.md

 an AoC dev journal

+## Day 4

+part 1 was quick. adding the validations for part 2 was time consuming, and now my answer is off by one and I don't know why.
+I could probably figure it out if I tested each validation, but I don't want to spend the time or effort to do that.

+used Deno.readTextFile to read the file in raw instead of formatting it to be json. that made things convenient.
+Think i'll keep doing that

 ## Day 3

 I misunderstood how the grid pattern repeats itself at first, but then realized I should use the more narrow grid and modulo the x value by the row width so that it wraps.